How to Write Historical Fiction

 - You are fascinated by a particular historical event or period; for example, you're a Civil War buff, or you read everything you can get your hands on about Ancient Egypt.

 - You have a novel idea that would work better in a historical time period.
 For example, if your story is about sea explorers in search of new continents, then you will probably decide to set that in the past.

-You shouldn't write historical fiction if:
+write historical fiction if:

 - You hate research.

 - You are in a hurry to finish.